olaven/olaven.github.io/posts/guides/making_a_browser_extension_with_typescript_and_react.md

 These commands are basically variants on "let parcel look at this file and do all the stuff Babel and Webpack would usually do".

 ## Popups and background scripts
-This is the time to make ourselves familiar with some extension consepts.
+This is the time to make ourselves familiar with some extension concepts.
 I'll keep it short.
 ### Popups are UI
 Extension popups define the GUI of our application.
 That is, the visual elements that pop up when you click on the extension.